North DuSable Lake Shore Drive

 The result has been a series of ideas which threaten the overall character of Lake Shore Drive, turning a boulevard drive into a superhighway, which will need to meet modern highway standards with such an update.
 The plans call for extensive landfill into Lake Michigan, tunneling large portions of Lake Shore Drive while also creating incursions into Lincoln Park.
 Also, many of the distinctive features–including historic bridges, vistas, underpasses and trees–will be removed for this massive project.
 A general straightening of the gentle curves, the rolling inclines and perspectives are all to be reconfigured and changed.

 Preservation Chicago is of the opinion that many of these changes and modifications will dramatically impact and adversely affect the character of this world-renowned drive, making it resemble the Dan Ryan/Kennedy or Eisenhower Interstate highways.
-While this may not seem imaginable, just look no farther than to the past reconstructions of Lake Shore Drive, near McCormick Place and near the I-55 exchange, or another example at the former “S-Curve” extending from Randolph Street to Grand Avenue.
+While this may not seem imaginable, just look no farther than to the past reconstructions of Lake Shore Drive, near McCormick Place and near the I-55 interchange, or another example at the former “S-Curve” extending from Randolph Street to Grand Avenue.
 These areas have been part of past revisioning projects and employ highway standards in their reconstruction which is very unfortunate for a Lakefront boulevard.

 Preservation Chicago realizes the need for efficient transportation across our city.
 We also realize the need for repairs to many of our roadways and North DuSable Lake Shore Drive is no exception.